 Types of Accidents with Cherry Pickers

 Most commonly, electrical companies and cable companies will use bucket trucks in cases where they must fix a broken cable or wire that is suspended from electrical poles.
-As far as the company is concerned, most jobs requiring bucket trucks are emergency situations; thus, the driver is sent out and races across town to fix the problem as quickly as possible.
-With his mind on cable or electrical line that needs mending, the bucket truck driver doesn’t always devote full attention to the road, leading to accidents.
+As far as the company is concerned, most jobs requiring bucket trucks are emergency situations, meaning the driver is sent out and has to race across town to fix the problem as quickly as possible.
+With his mind on cable or electrical line that needs mending, the bucket truck driver doesn't always devote his full attention to the road, leading to accidents.

-As a consequence, you can be hit by one of these trucks and suffer serious injuries.
+As a consequence, you may be hit by one of these trucks and suffer serious injuries.
 Different types of bucket truck accidents that injure bystanders may include:

-- Collisions with Moving Bucket Trucks – As we’ve mentioned, the driver of the bucket truck is distracted by the problem he’s been called in to fix and is often in a great hurry to get to the job site, and so due to inattention on the road, collisions often occur on the way.
+- Collisions with Moving Bucket Trucks - As we've mentioned, the driver of the bucket truck can be distracted by the problem he's been called in to fix and is often in a great hurry to get to the job site, and so due to inattention on the road, a collision could occur on the way.

 - Electrocutions - If a bucket truck is moved with the bucket raised, it can pull down electrical lines, causing someone passing beneath to be electrocuted.

 - Crushings - If a boom truck operator is careless when lowering the bucket, it is possible to crush someone passing beneath the cherry picker.